fraunhoferhhi/X-maps/README.md

 | `--calib`  | Specifies the path to a yaml file with camera and projector intrinsic and extrinsic calibration.
 This parameter is required. |
 | `--bias`  | Specifies the path to the bias file.
 This is only required for live camera usage. |
 | `--input`  | Specifies the path to either a .raw, .dat file for prerecorded sessions.
 Leave this parameter out for live capture. |

-To use a parameter, simply include it in your command with its associated value, like so: `python depth_reprojection.py --projector-width 800`.

 <!-- USAGE EXAMPLES -->